oygo/helpme/docs/Pandas/1b Deal with dates and geodata.md

 ---

-## Do some quick feature engineering to generate features (such as year, month, day, day of the week) from a date_time column
+## Automatically generate features (i.e. year, month, day, day of the week) from a timestamp

 fast.ai has the function [`add_datepart()`](https://docs.fast.ai/tabular.core.html#add_datepart), which generates additional features from the column and returns a dataframe with the added features
 ```python